eProsima/ShapesDemo/README.md

 ## Quick Demo

-For those who want to try a quick demonstration of this application, here is a way to launch it without any compilation.
+For those who want to try a quick demonstration of this application on Ubuntu, here is a way to launch it without any compilation.

-For that, it is necessary to download **docker** application.
-In Ubuntu, open a terminal and type the following command
+First, download and install **docker** application.
+Open a terminal and type the following command

 	$ sudo apt-get install docker.io

-Then, you have to download the docker image file from https://eprosima.com/index.php/downloads-all
+Then, download the docker image file from https://eprosima.com/index.php/downloads-all

 Load the image and run it (first you must allow root to use graphical interface)